VerKnowSys/sofin/README.markdown

 * Every "software" has own definition ("def" file) with defined flat dependency list and basic data.
   Every definition is sh script itself (More in skeleton.def and defaults.def files)
 * Simple flat dependency managment.
 It's flexible enough to bundle almost any mix of requirements in bundle.
 * Simple way of creating "lists" of definitions to build.
-Just create a text file with your definitions list and give it to sofin as param and it will do the rest.
+Just create a text file with your definitions list, create/update definitions snapshot and give it to sofin as param and it will do the rest.
 It's that simple.
 * Software patches are supported automatically.
 The only thing required is to put patches into "definitions/patches/definition_file_name/" directory.
 Sofin will do the rest.
 * Every application is bundled separately with all dependencies in own root directory.
 The only external